-On the half way up the monastery, there is a nice teahouse with great views of Tiger's Nest that makes a welcome stopping point.
+On halfway up the monastery, there is a nice teahouse with great views of Tiger's Nest that makes a welcome stopping point.
 You can get some tea and take a break here.
-You can continue climbing to the viewpoint, where you can overlook Tiger's Nest.
-The viewpoint is the best place to take photos of Taktsang.
+You can continue climbing to the viewpoint, which is the best place to take photos of Taktsang.
 From here, you will walk down a series of steep stairs to a waterfall to achieve your final ascent to the entrance.
 Here you will be required to leave your backpacks, cameras, and phones.

-After visiting Tiger's Nest, then we will go on exploring the Paro valley.
-We will drive to the end of the valley to visit the damaged monastery / fortress of Drugyel Dzong.
+After visiting Tiger's Nest, then we will go on exploring the Paro Valley.
+We will drive to the end of the valley to visit the damaged monastery/fortress of Drugyel Dzong.
 This was burnt down at the beginning of the last century when a monk accidentally overturned a yellow oil lamp.
 You may get a view of Mount Chomolhari to the north from Drugyel Dzong if the weather is clear.
-Back in the valley, you can visit the ancient temple of Kichulahan and have time to see the treasures of the Bhutan National Museum.
+Back in the valley, you can visit the ancient temple of Kyichu Lhakhang and have time to see the treasures of the Bhutan National Museum.
 After the 2011 earthquake, the museum was closed for restoration.
 Many of the artworks are placed in the nearby building during the restoration.

 Today you will be taken to the airport in Paro in the morning, for the flight to Kathmandu in the morning.
 You will get breathtaking views of the Himalayas from the plane, including the sacred Mt.
 Jumolhari, known as the "bridge of Kanchenjunga", and its companion mountain, Mt.
 Jichu Drake.